-Learn mountaineering skills including glacier travel, crevasse rescue and ice climbing on Mount Baker.
-Mount Baker is arguably the best location to gain intensive glacier travel skills in the lower 48, and we have been guiding there for over a decade.
+Learn mountaineering skills including glacier travel, crevasse rescue and ice climbing on many glaciers of Mt.
+Baker.
+Mt.
+Baker is arguably the best location to gain intensive glacier travel skills in the lower 48, and we have been guiding there for over a decade.

 Why Pro Guiding Service?

 We have been a concessionaire on Mount Baker for a decade now with a perfect safety record.
 We offer an optimal participant to instructor ratio at 4:1 and 8:2 max.
 This is a very important factor in being able to tailor the program to the participants' needs.
 We also pride ourselves in creating relevant and movement based lesson plans.
 This means that you will not see us standing around in camp talking about crevasse rescue.
 The glaciers of Mount Baker and Colfax Peak are an amazing classroom and we take full advantage.
 The curriculum for this course was designed by Martin Volken, a longtime AMGA instructor/examiner, so you can be assured that you will be taught a modern curriculum.
 Pro Guiding Service's guides are professional mountain guides, meaning they are either certified guides or are actively pursuing a path of professional mountain guiding education by the American Mountain Guides Association.
 Our 4-day course is designed to combine the excellent high alpine instructional environment of Mt.
 Baker with a quality summit climb.
 We have taught enough of these courses to make the curriculum very mature.
 The participant will be fully immersed in the elements of snow, glacier and ice and will be taught the necessary skills to roam safely in these environments.
 Please be aware the course curriculum may vary depending on weather and general conditions.

 Why Mount Baker for classic glacier travel school?